 Acoustic intensity Acoustic intensity level

 "Loudness" cannot be the same as "intensity" and "sound intensity" is not the same as "sound pressure".
-Distinguish clearly between loudness, sound pressure, and (sound) intensity.
-And what is an amplitude?

 When talking about sound as heard by our ears or by microphones, take care to speak in terms of sound pressure as sound field quantity.
-The sound energy measurements such as sound intensity and sound power have no use here and are misleading.
+The sound energy measurements such as sound intensity and sound power have not much use here and are mostliy misleading.
 Air pressure fluctuations considered desirable such as speech or music are pleasant to the ear, while undesirable ambient sound such as traffic noise is anoying.

 20 dB gain change should give about the ratio of 4 (four times) for sensed volume and loudness,